nathanielknopf/webppl-activity-sensor/README.md

 <p>To run the webppl scripts locally, run the serialmanager.js file like so:
 "$ node serialmanager.js <serial port of Arduino>"</p>

-<p>To run them on a server, first run the server.js file on your desired server computer, like so:
+<p>To run them on a server, first make sure that there is a copy of the activity_mcmc.wppl script in the same folder as the server.js script on the server computer.
+Then run the server.js file on your desired server computer, like so:
 "$ node server.js <server's local IP address> <port>" Then run the client.js script on the Raspberry Pi like so:
 "$ node client.js <serial port of Arduino> <server's local IP address> <port>"